 What does No Kill mean?

-Many people are surprised to learn that even at a no-kill shelter like Alachua County Animal Services, physically healthy dogs are sometimes euthanized.
-Thankfully, the efforts of private rescues and Animal Services make euthanasia due to overpopulation largely unnecessary in Alachua County.
+Many people are surprised to learn that even at a no-kill shelter, physically healthy dogs are sometimes euthanized.
+Thankfully the efforts of Animal Services, their fosters, and the help of private rescues, make euthanasia due to overpopulation largely unnecessary in Alachua County.

 Dogs may stay at the shelter for 100 days or more, waiting to be rescued, fostered, or adopted.
 When there are more dogs than space, especially during quarantine, temporary kennels are set up to house overflow dogs.